catpea/bashscript/README.md

 # Warning

-This is a proof of concept system, the streams are not fully tested yet, and they may hand your terminal, so start a new terminal when getting into the repl shell.
+This is a proof of concept system, the streams are not fully tested yet, and they may hang your terminal, so start a new terminal when getting into the repl shell.

 # History